phalcon/documentation/docs/db-phql.md

 # Phalcon Query Language (PHQL)
 - - -
 ## Overview
 Phalcon Query Language, PhalconQL or simply PHQL is a high-level, object-oriented SQL dialect that allows you to write queries using a standardized SQL-like language.
 PHQL is implemented as a parser (written in C) that translates syntax in that of the target RDBMS.

 To achieve the highest performance possible, Phalcon provides a parser that uses the same technology as [SQLite][sqlite].
 This technology provides a small in-memory parser with a very low memory footprint that is also thread-safe.

-The parser first checks the syntax of the PHQL statement to be parsed, then builds an intermediate representation of the statement, and finally it converts it to the respective SQL dialect of the target RDBMS.
+The parser first checks the syntax of the PHQL statement to be parsed, then builds an intermediate representation of the statement and finally it converts it to the respective SQL dialect of the target RDBMS.

 In PHQL, we have implemented a set of features to make your access to databases more securely: